Phil Garner: Baseball career

 Garner was nicknamed "Scrap-Iron" due to his gritty style of play.
 After being traded to Pittsburgh, the team's announcer, Milo Hamilton, asked Pirates Hall of Fame outfielder Willie Stargell about Garner.
 Stargell said the tough and competitive Garner was like an old piece of scrap metal that can be beaten and bent, but not broken.
 Hamilton then gave Garner the name "Scrap-Iron".
 His icon at the time was the scrappy, similarly mustachioed cartoon hero, Yosemite Sam.
 He was named an All-Star again in 1980, batting .259 while hitting 5 home runs, with 58 RBIs and stealing 32 bases.
-He was named an All-Star for a third and final time in his career the next season in 1981, though his stats declined from previous years.
-He hit just 1 home run while having 26 RBIs on the year and had just 10 stolen bases.
+He was named an All-Star for a third and final time in his career the next season in 1981, though his statistics declined from previous years.
+He hit just one home run while having 26 RBIs on the year and had just 10 stolen bases.

 On August 31, 1981, Garner was traded from the Pirates to the Houston Astros for second baseman Johnny Ray and pitcher Randy Niemann.
 In 1986, Garner helped Houston win a National League West Division title and reach the National League Championship Series (NLCS) to face the New York Mets.
-In Game 6, on October 15, 1986, Garner was the Astros' starting third baseman in a 16-inning loss, going 1-for-3, unil being replaced by a pinch-hitter.
+In game 6, on October 15, 1986, Garner was the Astros' starting third baseman in a 16-inning loss, going 1-for-3, until being replaced by a pinch-hitter.
 The Astros lost the NLCS to the Mets in six games.
 This was the final postseason appearance of his playing career.
 He remained with Houston until 1987.

-He was traded in 1987 to the Los Angeles Dodgers, who granted him free agency after the season, and then spent a year with San Francisco Giants in 1988.
-He went through 1989 without signing with anybody and announced his retirement a year later in 1990.
+Garner was traded in 1987 to the Los Angeles Dodgers, which granted him free agency after the season, and he then spent a year with San Francisco Giants in 1988.
+He went through 1989 without signing with any team and announced his retirement a year later.

 Career playing statistics

-In 1,860 games over 16 seasons, Garner posted a .260 batting average (1594-for-6136) with 780 runs, 299 doubles, 82 triples, 109 home runs, 738 RBIs, 225 stolen bases, 564 bases on balls, .323 on-base percentage and .389 slugging percentage.
+In 1,860 games over 16 seasons, Garner posted a .260 batting average (1594-for-6136) with 780 runs, 299 doubles, 82 triples, 109 home runs, 738 RBIs, 225 stolen bases, 564 bases on balls, a .323 on-base percentage, and a .389 slugging percentage.
 He finished his career with an overall .965 fielding percentage playing at second and third base and shortstop.
-In 21 postseason games, he batted .309 (21-for-68) with 10 runs, 5 doubles, 1 triple, 1 home run, 8 RBIs and 8 walks.
+In 21 postseason games, he batted .309 (21-for-68) with 10 runs, 5 doubles, 1 triple, 1 home run, 8 RBIs, and 8 walks.